Photosynq/PhotosynQ-Documentation/docs/projects/barcodes.md

 ![Barcode using a stake to label and indicate a plant](./images/barcode-example.png)

-For Projects with large number of varieties or identifiers which are difficult to read, barcodes or QR-codes can be a tool to prevent mistakes entering the Project Questions and accelerate data collection.
-If you are planing on conducting a long term experiment, you probably want to laminate your barcodes or print them on a water resistant material.
+For Projects with large number of varieties or identifiers which are difficult to read, barcodes or QR-codes can be a tool to prevent mistakes when entering and answer to a Project Questions and accelerate data collection.
+If you are planing on conducting a long term experiment, we recommend laminating your barcodes or printing them on a water resistant material.